(Editor’s note: Liberty Nation has not provided a link to The Intercept article referenced herein as the documents remain categorized as classified)

 There are many more stories; tales of journalists and staffers who find themselves under a microscope because they stepped outside of ranks and dared say the words that apparently terrify the government: This is wrong, and I’m going to do something about it.
 For all the hype about freedom of the press, the reality is that speaking truth to power is no longer an honored American pastime – it can be a very dangerous proposition if that truth casts doubt on the actions of the government.

 The U.S. Constitution has granted the media both a huge privilege in the form of freedom of the press and a commensurate responsibility to be the watchdog of government.
 They have certainly exercised the former.
-It is well past time they be protected when demonstrating the latter.We value your comments!
-Please weigh in on our comment section below.
+It is well past time they be protected when demonstrating the latter.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com